nhanb/caophim/README.md

 - Simple (and hopefully fun) to develop: prioritize correctness & simplicity over performance in general.
-Nim + sqlite3 is plenty fast already, and no your shitty Mongolian basket weaving forum is not "web scale".
+Nim + sqlite3 is plenty fast already, and no your shitty Mongolian basket weaving forum does not need to be "web scale".

 # Dev